DevelopersLeague/Etherfunds/README.md

 <h2 align="center">Etherfunds</h2>

 <p align="center">
-  Blockchain based Fundraising platform, that eliminates middlemen while maintaining the integrity of the entire process.
+  Blockchain based Fundraising platform, that eliminates middlemen while improving the integrity of the entire process.
   <br />
   <br />
   <a href="#table-of-content"><b>Explore the docs »</b></a>